LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 }
 ```

-So, at the moment of the registration, our new user will choose whether they are looking for a property to rent, or want to publish their own property for a rent.
+So, at the moment of the registration, our new users will choose whether they are looking for a property to rent, or want to publish their own property for rent.

-As for the Administrator, I suggest to create a special Seeder to already have one Administrator in the DB after the project install:
+As for the Administrator, I suggest creating a special Seeder to already have one Administrator in the DB after the project install:

 ```sh
 php artisan make:seeder AdminUserSeeder